seriema/retro-cloud/README.md

 * Docker Hub
     * `docker-build.sh` to build a production Docker image.
     * `docker-push.sh` to push the built production Docker image to Docker Hub.
-    * `docker-run.sh` pulls a production image from Docker Hub and runs it.
+    * `docker-run.sh` runs the latest local production Docker image.
+Useful to verify the image before pushing it.

 ### Notes on Windows